Three Things to Know about Fitness Adaptations

-I wish I had a dollar for every person at my gym who starts a fitness program, then, after a couple of weeks, never shows up again, especially after New Year’s resolutions!
+I wish I had a dollar for every person who starts a fitness program, then, after a couple of weeks, never shows up again, especially after New Year’s resolutions!

-Fitness adaptation is the reason so many people stop their exercise and training plans after four or six weeks.
+Fitness adaptation takes time, and that’s the reason so many people stop their exercise and training plans after few weeks.

 People with great intentions don’t much in the way of quick results and give up.